hjlarrea/workstationConfig/VSCode/README.md

 # Visual Studio Code configuration guide

-The idea of this repo is to collect all the configurations I use in VSCode.
+The idea of this document is to collect all the configurations I use in VSCode.
 Probably, on a later stage, will automate the install and configuration.
 But for now the idea is to capture the whole setup.

 ## Fonts